 It's an exciting time to practice medicine!
 The Mayo Clinic Pediatric and Adolescent Medicine Residency team wants to share our enthusiasm with you.
 Our primary value, "The needs of the patient come first," serves as a compass for all we do.

-Our goal as a program is to take a group of diverse individuals with a shared passion for children and help each to develop into a world-class pediatrician.
+Our goal as a program is to take a group of diverse individuals with a shared passion for children and help each trainee develop into a world-class pediatrician.
 We view all of our trainees as potential future leaders in their chosen areas of interest.
 Our program serves as the launching pad for your career.

 Don't take my word for it — here are things our residents tell us that they appreciate most about this program:

-- Opportunities for scholarship – our residents have ample opportunities and support to engage in scholarship.
+- Opportunities for scholarship.
+Our residents have ample opportunities and support to engage in scholarship.
 Some even choose to use up to three elective months for research activities.
 Check out our resident bios — you'll be amazed by what they've accomplished.
-This work has led many residents to travel and present (supported by Mayo) at regional, national, and even international locations.
+This work has led many residents to travel and present (supported by Mayo) at regional, national and even international locations.
 This experience gives our residents a competitive edge when applying for fellowships or jobs.

-Outdoor activities abound (in all four distinct seasons) and we haven't lost a trainee to frostbite yet!
-The Twin Cities of Minneapolis and St. Paul are a short drive away (many residents make day/weekend trips regularly) and Rochester has an international airport that will take you wherever you might want to go on a well deserved vacation without the hassles of long security lines and packed parking ramps.
+Outdoor activities abound in all four distinct seasons, and we haven't lost a trainee to frostbite yet!
+The Twin Cities of Minneapolis and St. Paul are a short drive away — many residents make day or weekend trips regularly — and Rochester has an international airport that will take you wherever you might want to go on a well-earned vacation without the hassles of long security lines and packed parking ramps.

-Jason (Jay) Homme, M.D.
+- Jason (Jay) H. Homme, M.D.

-Pediatric Residency Program Director
+- Pediatric and Adolescent Medicine Residency Program Director